jeremyhahn/ecutools/bindings/ruby/spec/README.md

 # J2534 Integration Tests

-Tests that are sensitive to state have their own file due to the inability to unload a Shared Object file (libj2534.so).

-This way, senitive tests can be run in isolation without state from prior tests interfering.
+Tests are in their own file so libj2534.so gets loaded fresh with each test to ensure isolation.
+Otherwise, all tests will share the same libj2534 state.

+> Running these integration tests may incur AWS fees.

+	rspec spec/name_of_integration_spec.rb